 Up North Packing List: Sweaters and Sweatshirts

 First things first!
 Sweaters and sweatshirts.
-While you'll likely want polo shirts and t-shirts for day time, don't forget to bring light sweaters and sweatshirts for those cooler evenings.
+While you'll likely want t-shirts for daytime, don't forget to bring light sweaters and sweatshirts for those cooler evenings.
 While they're not something I *ever* wear in the summer in Indianapolis (hello, 95 degrees!), they're a must Up North!
+On our last visit, my husband commented on how ubiquitous the Up North/Great Lakes sweatshirts are - likely because of surprised, freezing tourists grabbing the nearest piece of warm clothing!

 Interested in exploring Glen Arbor, Michigan?

 Northern Michigan vacations are..."relaxed active?"
 Mornings walking the beach, afternoons climbing the Sleeping Bear Dunes, and evenings spent around the campfire.
-You'll want comfortable, wearable shorts, but likely not your shortest 100-degree-weather pair.
+You'll want comfortable, wearable shorts, for day, night, and everything in between.

 Unless you're visiting in winter, you'll want to plan on hitting either the gorgeous beaches of Lake Michigan, or the pool at your resort.
 In fact, even if you are visiting in winter, you'll likely want to explore the hot tub after a day spent skiing!